AsawerAyesha/AutoML_Project/README.md

 **Step 8: Download Report**
 Generate and download a comprehensive HTML report that documents everything: your data, the issues found, preprocessing decisions, model configurations, and performance results.

-## Example Dataset
+## Example Datasets

-A sample heart disease dataset is included in the `datasets` folder.
-Use this to test the application:
+Sample datasets are included in the `datasets/` folder for testing:

+**1. heart.csv**
 - 1,025 patient records
-- 13 features (age, blood pressure, cholesterol, etc.)
+- 13 features (age, blood pressure, cholesterol, resting ECG, etc.)
-- Binary classification target (heart disease present or not)
+- Binary classification: heart disease present or not
+- Good for testing binary classification workflows

+**2. Churn_Modelling.csv**
+- 10,000 customer records
+- 13 features (credit score, geography, age, balance, etc.)
+- Binary classification: customer churn prediction
+- Good for testing class imbalance handling

+Upload either dataset in the app to see the AutoML pipeline in action!

 ## Project Structure